 In 2015 The British Society for the History of Science launched a new prize recognising outstanding web projects and digital engagement in the history of science, technology and medicine (HSTM).
 The prize name was chosen by members of the BSHS from a shortlist to recognize the major contributions of Hertha Ayrton (1854-1923) to numerous scientific fields, especially electrical engineering and mathematics, in the late nineteenth and early twentieth centuries.
-The inaugural prize was won by the British Library for Voices of Science, and we now welcome applications for the second Ayrton Prize, to be awarded to the best history of science web project of the past two years.
+The inaugural prize, in 2015, was won by the British Library for Voices of Science.
+In 2017 the second round of the prize was won by the project REACH, Raising Awareness through the Conduit of History, produced by the IEEE.

 - Be a self-contained website (including blogs and other web-based projects), available in English, whose overall content is in HSTM, or a distinct HSTM subsection of a website, such as an online exhibition section of a museum website.

 - Communicate HSTM to a non-specialist audience and/or make new resources available for the study of HSTM.

 - Have been created or updated with substantial new content within the last two calendar years (from the entry deadline).

 - Reflect current best practice in the discipline.

 - Make effective use of the medium.